-The MC9S08SH32 members of the low-cost, high-performance HCS08 Family of 8-bit microcontroller units (MCUs).
+The MC9S08SG8 members of the low-cost, high-performance HCS08 family of 8-bit microcontroller units (MCUs).
 All MCUs in the family use the enhanced HCS08 core and are available with a variety of modules, memory sizes, memory types, and package types.
+The high-temperature devices have been qualified to meet or exceed AEC Grade 0 requirements to allow them to operate up to 150 °C TA.

-1.1 Devices in the MC9S08SH32 Series
+1.1 Devices in the MC9S08SG8 Series

-Table 1-1 summarizes the feature set available in the MC9S08SH32 series of MCUs.
+Table 1-1 summarizes the feature set available in the MC9S08SG8 series of MCUs.